-Whatever your requirements are, EmployEasily Legal Services can help!
-Either as a ‘one-off’ exercise or as part of one of our HR Service packages, EmployEasily will ensure your statutory obligations are met and that your business prevents problems and is protected.
+Whatever your requirements are, Employment Law Services (ELS) can help!
+Either as a ‘one-off’ exercise or as part of our Annual Retainer Service, Employment Law Services (ELS) will ensure your statutory obligations are met and that your business prevents problems and is protected.

 Employment contracts set out the nature of an employment relationship, including the rights and responsibilities of employers and employees.
 While much of the substance of these documents will depend on the circumstances and needs of the business concerned, legal rules dictate that some specific aspects of the employment relationship must be accurately included in a contract of employment.
-At EmployEasily Legal Services, our team can provide bespoke guidance and support to ensure that your employment contracts are in full compliance with UK employment law.
+At Employment Law Services (ELS), our team can provide bespoke guidance and support to ensure that your employment contracts are in full compliance with UK employment law.

 An employment contract sets out the rights and responsibilities that employers and employees owe to one another.
 As a matter of law, all employers are required to provide employees with a written account of the nature of the relationship.
 This is, in essence, the employment contract, which should include, amongst other things, the following:

 It should be pointed out that regardless of the kind of contract that is being considered – full-time, casual, part-time – the matters mentioned above must be included in the employment contract.
 Furthermore, it is also important to note that alongside these express terms, an employment contract will also include a number of implied terms.
 There are aspects of the employment relationship that, while not recorded in writing, apply by virtue of being general terms that are contained in most contracts of employment.
 These include: